aws-samples/connected-drink-dispenser-workshop/docs/hugo/content/participant/lab_modules/2_laptop_setup/_index.md

 In this lab you will configure your laptop for the workshop.
 By the end of the module you will:

-* Have a directory or folder to hold all the files required for your dispenser
+* Have a local directory or folder to hold all the files required for your dispenser
 * Have installed and tested a device driver to communicate with the microcontroller
 * Downloaded a command line utility to program (flashed) the microcontroller
-* Have an open terminal or command prompt ready to issue commands
+* Have an open terminal or command prompt ready to issue commands, and verified that the microcontroller appears as a serial device

 The microcontroller is programmed, or flashed, via a USB serial connection from a computer or laptop.
 Based on the microcontroller chipset, a specific driver is required.

 {{% notice note %}}
 Each persons laptop is unique and the general instructions may not work for a variety of reasons such as having a older version of the driver loaded, insufficient permissions to install, or older versions of Operating Systems.
 Please ensure that the checkpoint at the end has been completed prior to starting the next lab.
+If you run into problems, please *ask fro assistance from a workshop assistant.*
 {{% /notice %}}

 ## Steps to Complete